SpacehuhnTech/esp8266_deauther/README.md

 ## License

 This project is licensed under the MIT License - see the [license file](LICENSE) file for details.

+**The License file must be included in any redistributed version of this program**

 ## Sources and additional links